leaflabs/libmaple/docs/source/maple-quickstart.rst

    :align: left
    :alt: Verify button

-Now press the "verify" button (furthest to the left with a "play" arrow) to compile the code.
+Now press the "Verify" button (the "play" symbol; see image at left) to compile the code.
 Some output should scroll by in the bottom window, and then a confirmation message will appear:

 .. image:: /_static/img/verify-success.png
    :align: center